 Arkansas has traditionally opposed most forms of gambling and seemed to have little appetite to change that until a November 2018 ballot measure was approved, allowing up to four casinos to offer gambling and sports betting.

 Two existing racetracks already offer slots, electronic table games and electronic poker, but those tracks have since been authorized to expand their gaming options, including sports betting.
 Soon, Arkansans will be able to bet on sports at both racetracks and eventually at two additional locations.

-Online betting is also restricted to horse racing, greyhound racing and fantasy sports.
+Online betting is currently restricted to horse racing, greyhound racing and fantasy sports.
 The state does not regulate online poker sites or casinos and has no plans in place to change that.
 Online sports betting does not seem very likely – at least right now, but the Arkansas Racing Commission will have the final say on that.

 Best Arkansas Betting Sites

 Arkansas legalized sports betting in November 2018 through a statewide ballot measure asking voters if they approve an amendment to bring sports betting to four pre-selected locations.
 Those locations include: